NeTBionicR/NeTBionicR/README.md

 - ☁️ Currently finishing my third year at College Maisonneuve!

-- 📷 If I'm working on my code, I'm honing my photography skills!
+- 📷 If I'm not working on my code, I'm honing my photography skills!

 - 📫 Always looking for new experiences and mentorships!